 Deputy Regional Director

-Currently, Michelle is at the forefront of efforts to ensure compliance with the EU Deforestation-free Regulation (EUDR), a vital initiative in combating climate change and safeguarding biodiversity.
-She is also leading initiatives to enhance forest management through the promotion of nature-based financial disclosures and aligning economic practices with environmental stewardship.
+Currently, she is at the forefront of efforts to facilitate market compliance with the EU Deforestation-Free Regulation (EUDR) in the region, a vital initiative aimed at combating climate change and safeguarding biodiversity.
+Additionally, Michelle is promoting responsible forestry in Asia-Pacific countries through innovative market solutions, including consumer awareness campaigns, smallholder incentivization schemes, and ecosystem services enhancement projects, all while aligning economic practices with environmental stewardship.